 How Much Is Your Furniture Worth?

 Do you own any FontanaArte artworks?
 Are you curious to know what they are worth?
-Our Experts can provide a free appraisal to give you an estimate of the market price, then help you to ensure the best possible price should you decide to sell.
+Our Experts can provide an appraisal to give you an estimate of the market price, then help you to ensure the best possible price should you decide to sell.

 The origin of the FontanaArte company

 FontanaArte is an Italian company founded in Milan in 1931 by Luigi Fontana and Giò Ponti.
 The company specialises in the glass processing and creating furnishing accessories.
 It is known for the processing of curved crystal and the production of lighting equipment.
 It is an essential part of today’s world of design.